Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Geometry of the foliation

 Using the bound proved above we can also refine claim \ref{claim:borne-flot}: \begin{claim}There exists a constant $\kappaLemProjLocale > 0$ such that if $r_0 > 0$ is small enough, depending only on the geometry of the foliation, for every $(t, u) \in \Disk(r_0)^2$ and $\zeta \in \Disk(r_0)$, where $\xi = \xi(t, u, \zeta)$. \end{claim}

 We now use the charts defined in the paragraph on the Poincaré-type metric.
 Fix $(t, u) \in \Disk(r_0)^2$.
-We construct a map sending $\phi^\zeta(q)$ to $\phi^{\zeta+\xi}(p)$, which can be defined in such way that lemma \ref{lem:proj-locale} holds, adjusting constants appropriately.
+We can construct a map sending $\phi^\zeta(q)$ to $\phi^{\zeta+\xi}(p)$, which can be defined in such way that lemma \ref{lem:proj-locale} holds, adjusting constants appropriately.

+We now prove some other statements we will use.
+The first will allow us to compare heat kernels on close leaves.
 As was noted above, $\norm{F}_{\mathrm{C}^r} \lesssim_r 1$ for every non-negative integer $r$.
 This and claim \ref{claim:inverse-implicite} imply, by an easy induction, that for every non-negative integer $r$, the map $\xi$ and all its differentials up to order $r$ are bounded by constants depending only on the geometry of the foliation and $r$.
-This implies the following technical claim which is necessary to compare the heat kernels on close leaves. \begin{claim}The map $\pi$ of lemma \ref{lem:proj-locale} can be constructed in such a way that in the charts of the paragraph on the Poincaré-type metric, in which it corresponds to $\zeta \mapsto \zeta+\xi$ using the notations above, we have $\norm{\pi - \mathrm{id}}_{\mathrm{C}^r} \lesssim_r \ell(p)^r\norm{q - p}$. \end{claim}
+This implies: \begin{claim}The map $\pi$ of lemma \ref{lem:proj-locale} can be constructed in such a way that in the charts of the paragraph on the Poincaré-type metric, in which it corresponds to $\zeta \mapsto \zeta+\xi$ using the notations above, we have $\norm{\pi - \mathrm{id}}_{\mathrm{C}^r} \lesssim_r \ell(p)^r\norm{q - p}$. \end{claim}